leondz/hatespeechdata/README.md

 If you're looking for a good paper on online hate training datasets (beyond our paper, of course!) then have a look at ['Resources and benchmark corpora for hate speech detection: a systematic review'](https://link.springer.com/article/10.1007/s10579-020-09502-8) by Poletto et al. in *Language Resources and Evaluation*.

 Please send contributions via github pull request.
-You can do this by visiting the [source code](https://github.com/leondz/hatespeechdata/blob/master/README.md) on github and clicking the edit icon (a pencil, above the text, on the right).
+You can do this by visiting the [source code](https://github.com/leondz/hatespeechdata/blob/master/README.md) on github and clicking the edit icon (a pencil, above the text, on the right) - more details [below](#Contributing-header).
 There's a commented-out markdown template at the top of this file.
 Accompanying [data statements](https://www.mitpressjournals.org/doi/abs/10.1162/tacl_a_00041) preferred for all corpora.

 <a id="Datasets-header"></a>
 # Datasets Table of Contents